A white colored bathhouse with beautiful architecture from the earlier 1900s in Hot Springs, Arkansas.

 Made famous as a “spa town” for all the thermal hot springs in the region and America’s first resort town.

-The main street in downtown Hot Springs is known as Bathhouse Row for a row of bathhouses or spas right over natural hot springs!
+The main street in downtown Hot Springs is known as Bathhouse Row for a row of bathhouses or spas right over natural hot springs.

-In fact, this portion of the town is part of Hot Springs National Park.
 It is unlike any National Park in the country making it a go-to destination when visiting Arkansas.

-For those that enjoy a place with a fascinating history, keep reading and learn how this charming town was the vacation hot spot for gangsters and where baseball Spring Training originated back in the day!
+For those that enjoy a place with a fascinating history, keep reading and learn how this charming town was the vacation hot spot for gangsters and where baseball Spring Training originated back in the day.

 Walking on the pretty brick paved path of the Grand Promenade with several benches and trees lining it.